timwaters/mapwarper/README_API.md

 ##Ground Control Points

-Ground control points are the user-selected locations used to rectify the image.
+Ground control points are the user-selected locations used to rectify an image.

-###GET a Map's Ground Control Points
+###Get a Map's Ground Control Points

-Returns a list of ground control points and their calculated errors.
+Returns a list of the ground control points used to rectify a map, as well as their calculated errors.

 **Request Examples**